sysprog21/rnnoise/README.md

+# RNNoise
-# RNNoise is a noise suppression library based on a recurrent neural network
+A noise suppression library based on a recurrent neural network.

 ## Build